 DISNEY’S TYPHOON LAGOON AND BLIZZARD BEACH

-Disney’s Blizzard Beach is themed as a “melting” ski resort, leading to all kinds of whimsical attractions on every “slope.”
+Disney’s Blizzard Beach is themed as a melting ski resort, leading to all kinds of whimsical attractions on every “slope.”
 Adventurous guests can experience the high-octane freefall thrills of Summit Plummet, one of the tallest and fastest slides of its kind in the world.
-Steamboat Springs is a “family” raft adventure, sending riders along (and under) a twisting series of rushing waterfalls.
+Teamboat Springs is a family raft adventure, sending riders along (and under) a twisting series of rushing waterfalls.
 Add to the thrill rides plenty of take-it-easy options like a lazy river and wave pool fed by “melting snow” waterfalls, and you can see why Blizzard Beach calls itself “the most slushy, slippery, exhilarating water park anywhere.”

 Even though each Disney water park closes temporarily for a few weeks in the winter for refurbishment, don’t fear.
 The other park is always kept open.
 Double-check each park’s schedule if you have a favorite.

-No stranger to building awesome experiences around water, SeaWorld has themed their Aquatica water park following inspiration from the South Pacific.
-With a wide variety of slides, raft rides, wave pools, a white-sand beach, and more, Aquatica has the unique distinction of some of their rides and attractions actually passing through animal habitats.
+No stranger to building awesome experiences around water, SeaWorld has themed its Aquatica water park following inspiration from the South Pacific.
+With a wide variety of slides, raft rides, wave pools, a white sand beach and more, Aquatica has the unique distinction of some of their rides and attractions actually passing through animal habitats.
 (Imagine water sliding through a pool that’s home to a pod of black-and-white Commerson’s dolphins!)

 Get there early.
 Often, the park’s most popular rides aren’t nearly as crowded in the morning.
 Arriving at 9 a.m. instead of 10 a.m. can make a real difference in minimizing wait times.